FREQUENTLY ASKED QUESTIONS

 Why don’t you charge hourly or have packages like some others I’ve worked with before?

 When I previously quoted clients based on regimented hourly rates, factors would almost always conspire to cause additional hours to need to be billed after the fact.
-Clients regularly tried to tell me how long my job takes to do while nearly always being incorrect in practice, simply to try to save money they ended up paying anyway.
+Clients regularly tried to tell me how long my job takes to do while always being incorrect in practice, simply to try to save money they ended up paying anyway.
 This is a very silly process, and it is one with which I will no longer engage.

 The projects we generally take on frequently include big ideas with a lot of moving parts, strategy, and planning.
 Hourly rates based on shooting time do not account for the behind the scenes work and other value elements that go into nearly every project worth working on.